CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/INF.9 Mobile Workplace.md

 ### 2 4 Delays due to temporarily limited accessibility

 Most employees at the mobile workstation have no fixed working hours and are sometimes difficult to reach on the way.
 This can significantly delay the flow of information.
-Even if the information is transmitted via e-mail, the response time is not necessarily shortened because it can not be guaranteed that the mobile employee reads the e-mail in a timely manner.
+Even if the information is transmitted via e-mail, the response time is not necessarily shortened because it can not be guaranteed that the mobile employee will read the e-mail in a timely manner.
 Depending on the situation and institution, temporary accessibility has different effects, but it can severely limit the availability of information.

 ### 2 5 Unsecured file and disk transport